-For most people, a diet loaded with high potassium foods has a lot of benefit.
-The high potassium foods diet can decrease hypertension, reduce the chance of kidney stones, and help maintain bone density.
+For most people a diet with many high potassium foods has a lot of benefit.
+It can decrease hypertension, reduce the chance of kidney stones, and help maintain bone density.
 However, there are some people who require a low potassium diet.
-They will usually know they have to restrict their potassium, because they will be under the care of a doctor.
+They will usually know they have to restrict their potassium because they will be under the care of a doctor.
 The doctor will tell them of the need for a low potassium diet, and either the doctor or a dietitian will tell them how to stay on one.

 No need to worry about the balance if you go to a doctor fairly regularly.
 Most doctors run a common, routine blood test that checks the sodium, potassium and creatinine in your blood stream.
 The creatinine checks how well the kidney is working.
 If that test and your blood potassium level are okay, you would probably benefit from a high potassium diet.
 The body will be able to handle large amounts of potassium.
 In fact, the Institute of Medicine does not mention an upper limit to the daily recommended allowance for potassium like they do for sodium.